 2. Footwash: While you’re swishing your way to fresher breath with a mouthful of gin and thyme oil, you can also try the mixture on your feet to eliminate foot odor.

 3. Pickles: Whether you make your own pickles, or buy them from the store, adding a shot or two of gin to the brine is a great way to boost the flavor of your cukes.

-4. Pie Crusts: Because alcohol evaporates at a lower temperature than water, you can get a flakier, more delicious pie crust by replacing some of the water in your recipe with gin.
+4. Pie Crusts: Because alcohol evaporates at a lower temperature than water, you can get a flakier, more delicious pie crust by replacing some of the water in your recipe with vodka -- or gin.
 While you can use any kind of drinkable distilled alcohol, gin has a flavor that works especially well with savory pot pies.

 5. Air Freshener: Fill a spray bottle with some gin and a few drops of essential oil for a homemade air freshener.
 The alcohol quickly evaporates, leaving behind the piney scent of juniper and whatever else you add in.

 6. All-Purpose Cleaner: While you have a spray bottle loaded up with gin, use it to get rid of mold and mildew.
 For best cleaning results, let the stubborn spores soak in the alcohol for a few minutes before wiping them away with a damp cloth or sponge.

 7. Arthritis Cure: Soak a bowl of golden raisins in gin and leave them for a week.
 Eat 10 of these boozy treats a day to rid yourself of arthritis pain.
 While it isn’t really known why this cure seems to work, people speculate that it has to do with the combined anti-inflammatory properties of juniper, grapes and the sulfur dioxide used to keep the raisins golden.